weiyen-31/End-to-End_Project--Superstore_Sales/README.md

 - Running Total Sales
 - Repeat Customers

-These measures make it possible to compare historical performance, track cumulative sales, and analyse customer loyalty.
+These measures make it possible to compare historical performance, track cumulative sales and analyse customer loyalty.

 ## Key Insights

-1. Sales increased compared to the previous year, while profit declined, indicating profit margin pressure.
+1. Sales increased compared to the previous year, while profit declined, indicates profit margin pressure.
 2. California generated the highest sales among all states.
 3. Office Supplies recorded the highest quantity sold.
-4. A few products generated strong sales but negative profit, indicating potential pricing or discount issues.
+4. A few products generated strong sales but negative profit, indicates potential pricing or discount issues.
 5. The Consumer segment contributed the largest share of customers and sales.
-6. Repeat customers represented an important source of revenue, highlighting the value of customer retention.
+6. Repeat customers represented an important source of revenue highlighting the value of customer retention.

 ## Recommendations